MoaaZ-22/La-Vie/README.md

 ## Getting Started

   Login & Register With Api,
-  Cart With SharedPreferences,
+  Cart With Sqflite,
   Delete and Update Item In Cart,
   Search,
   Recent Search With SharedPreferences,
   Update Profile,
   Qr Code Scanner,
-  Get All Posts And Add Your Post and
+  Get All Posts, Add Your Post and
   Base64 Image

 ### Vedio: